rovinox/git-fundamentals/README.md

 - Go to <a href="https://github.com/">GitHub</a>.
 - Sign in to GitHub.
-- On the right side of the page, click on the green `New repository` button.
+- On the right side of the page, click on the + icon `New repository` button.
+- If you see the option to select an owner select your user id
 - Give your repository any name you like and make sure that the repository is public.
-- Also make sure that the `Initialize this repository with a README` is <b>NOT</b> checked.
+- Also make sure that the `Add a README file` is <b>NOT</b> checked.
+- click on crate repository.

 ## Step 2